aws-powertools/powertools-lambda-python/docs/core/logger.md

 #### Stack trace logging

-Logger can optionally log the full stack trace as JSON by setting `logger_formatter=LambdaPowertoolsFormatter(include_stacktrace=True)` at initialization.
-Optionally, setting the `POWERTOOLS_LOGGER_ENHANCED_STACKTRACE` environment variable to `true` will include stacktrace information in the logs.
+Logger can optionally log the full stack trace as JSON by setting `logger_formatter=LambdaPowertoolsFormatter(serialize_stacktrace=True)` at initialization.
+Optionally, setting the `POWERTOOLS_LOGGER_SERIALIZE_STACKTRACE` environment variable to `true` will include stacktrace information in the logs.

 === "logging_stacktrace.py"